jarun/buku/README.md

 ![buku](http://i.imgur.com/8Y6PTPw.png)

-`buku` can integrate in a GUI environment with simple tweaks.
+`buku` can be integrated in a GUI environment with simple tweaks.

 ### Add bookmarks from anywhere